Catchers With 2,000 Hits [Learn More Here!]

 List of Catchers With 2,000 Hits

 For this list, we took into consideration all current and former MLB players who appeared in a minimum of 800 defensive games as a catcher.
-Statistics are current through the end of the 2021 MLB season.
+Statistics are current through the date of publication.

 1. Ivan Rodriguez - 2,844 hits